Muhammad-bilal-503/Emergency-Alert-Android-Application/README.md

 ## 👨‍💻 Development

-Built with ❤️ using Kotlin and Jetpack Compose
+Built with ❤️ using Kotlin and Jetpack Compose.

 ---